Why dispute resolution is important

 Unresolved conflict and substandard dispute resolution is socially and financially costly.
 The direct cost of employment disputes alone has been indicatively estimated at $440 million per annum.
 The full costs of all types of disputes to government, parties and society are considerable, and are a significant impediment to economic prosperity.

-The way in which disputes are resolved and the nature of the outcomes can also affect public confidence in government services and perceptions of their quality and fairness.
+The way in which disputes are resolved and the nature of the outcomes can also affect public confidence in government services and perceptions of quality and fairness.

 The functions of government